Skip to the main content

 Working in Alberta

-Opticians who are registered by and in good standing with a regulatory organization elsewhere in Canada may be eligible for registration in Alberta if registered opticians in the two jurisdictions have similar responsibilities and competencies.
-For more information, see "What if I am already certified in another province or territory?" and the Alberta regulatory authority (below).
+Opticians who are registered by and in good standing with a regulatory body elsewhere in Canada may be eligible for registration in Alberta if their scope of practice and competencies are similar.

 The certification information in this profile may change at any time and without notice.
 Before making any career decisions, we advise you to contact the regulatory organization or visit their website for the most updated information.